-We use the correlation-corrected observations (column L ``benthic d18O VPDB Corr'' and column K ``benthic d13C VPDB Corr'') from the data file, for which there are four time stamps for which neither $\delta^{18}$O nor $\delta^{13}$C are available (unique observation numbers 19043, 19054, 19057, 21089; data file observation numbers 2823, 4895, 4898, 4909).
+We use $\delta^{18}$O and $\delta^{13}$C observations (column L ``benthic d18O VPDB Corr'' and column K ``benthic d13C VPDB Corr'') from the data file.
+There are four time stamps for which neither $\delta^{18}$O nor $\delta^{13}$C are available (data file observation numbers 2823, 4895, 4898, 4909).
 The maximum number of observations at any time stamp is four, often, but not always, originating from different studies.

-Figure \ref{F:Data} shows the time series of $\delta^{18}$O (left panel) and $\delta^{13}$C (middle panel).
-The right panel shows the time series of differences in the time stamps of the observations in million years.
-The smallest difference that occurs is a single year (unique obs. no. 22130, data file obs. no. 1778), the biggest is 115366 years (unique obs. no. 7287, data file obs. no. 16932).
-The plot in the right panel of Figure \ref{F:Data} shows that the data set is denser in the later part of the record and sparser in the earlier, as to be expected.
+Figure \ref{F:Data} shows the time series of $\delta^{18}$O (top left panel) and $\delta^{13}$C (top right panel).
+The bottom panel shows the time series of differences in the time stamps of the observations in million years.
+The smallest difference that occurs is a single year (data file obs. no. 1778), the biggest is 115366 years (data file obs. no. 16932).
+The plot in the bottom panel of Figure \ref{F:Data} shows that the data set is denser in the later part of the record and sparser in the earlier.